-I am an artist with a passion for watercolour painting.
+I am an artist with a passion for watercolor painting.
 I prefer to paint ‘plein air’ and do so all year round, which is not a problem if you are prepared accordingly.
-There is no doubt that watercolour is a challenging medium but I admit this is exactly what attracts me to it.
-I feel watercolour is at its best when you allow it some freedom to do what it wants to do naturally, by contrast it’s at it’s very worst when forced to behave.
+There is no doubt that watercolor is a challenging medium but I admit this is exactly what attracts me to it.
+I feel watercolor is at its best when you allow it some freedom to do what it wants to do naturally, by contrast, it’s at it’s very worst when forced to behave.
 I have found it is a matter of learning and understanding how to walk a fine line between both.

 I started out as an artist in the late 1980’s but it all came crashing down around me when I was forced to stop due to chronic illness.
 Illness has bad timing as I was doing well and had been accepted and exhibited at the Royal Academy.
 I returned to painting a few years ago as a form of therapy, but only paint as my health permits.

-I am often asked what inspires me, the simple answer is the energy, atmosphere and light of somewhere or something!
-I can only say that I have no clue what will inspire me in any given moment, I don’t think about subject matter because I am not bothered about this.
-I simply drive around until whatever it is catches my attention.
+I am often asked what inspires me, the simple answer is the energy, atmosphere, and light of somewhere or something!
+I can only say that I have no clue what will inspire me at any given moment, I don’t think about subject matter because I am not bothered about this.
+I simply drive around until whatever it catches my attention.

 5th Place - Don DePaola - "Harwich Sunset"